clientfoster/Semixon-1/README.md

 ---

-**Semixon** - Professional Semiconductor & Engineering Solutions Built with ❤️ using Next.js, Firebase, and modern web technologies.
+**Semixon** - Professional Semiconductor & Engineering Solutions Built with ❤️ using Next.js, Firebase, and modern web technologies by Anand.